Aarons Outdoor has been selling quality backyard structures for many years, so we are more than confident you will love your purchase.

 - Cosmetic defects which do not affect performance or structural integrity of a part or the entire product, including surface rust on hardware or metal components and colour fading;

-- Defects caused by atmospheric corrosion;
+- Defects caused by atmospheric or circumstantial corrosion;

 - Improper installation, including but not limited to, installation on uneven, unlevelled, soft or waterlogged ground;